AlperSrgn/VideoDownloader/README.md

 `$ return os.path.join(project_dir, ".venv", "Lib", "site-packages", "imageio_ffmpeg", "binaries", "ffmpeg-win-x86_64-v7.1.exe")`

+**Note:** This app no longer depends on the `yt-dlp` Python package.
+Instead, `ytdlp_manager.py` downloads the official standalone `yt-dlp.exe` into `%LOCALAPPDATA%\VideoDownloader` on first launch and asks it to self-update once per app run — so there's nothing to `pip install` for yt-dlp itself, but the app does need internet access on first launch to fetch it.

 ---

 ## Convert to Exe

-The project must be built using the **virtual environment's** Python and PyInstaller to ensure the correct versions of all packages (especially yt-dlp) are bundled.
+The project must be built using the **virtual environment's** Python and PyInstaller to ensure the correct versions of all packages are bundled.

 **Step 1 — Install PyInstaller into the virtual environment:**